vanhoefm/dragonslayer/README.md

 - `-a 0`: perform reflection attack.
 - `-a 1`: perform invalid curve attack.
-- `-a 2`: perform second variant of the invalid curve attack
+- `-a 2`: perform second variant of the invalid curve attack.
+This variant is highly experimental.

 See the examples below for more information.
 The wrapper scripts `dragonslayer-client.sh` and `dragonslayer-server.sh` are contained in the directory `dragonslayer`.
+To increase the amount of debug output, you can add the parameter `-d` or `-dd` to both attack tools.

 # Testing attacks against the server